leapicard/DGINN/README.md

 macMul_APOBEC3G_NM_001198693).

 ```
-# Step at which to enter the pipeline (default: blast)
-# Please refer to 3/ Entry steps for names and necessary files
-step:

 # Path or list of paths (absolute or relative) to the files needed to start the pipeline
 # Please refer to **3/ Entry steps** for necessary files
 infile: